-Python-SQL Server combo adds flexibility, scalability
+What a Python-SQL Server combo adds

-Will Python in SQL Server pose security risks?
+Python in SQL Server a security risk?

 Although Python-SQL Server integration may seem like an enterprise-class feature, all SQL Server 2017 editions will support Python, including the free Express Edition.
 Microsoft has also extended support for both R and Python in Azure SQL Database.